 Stovetop espresso makers are not readily available in China, and the imports at local stores run you $100 US!
-So, when you live in China, you dream, and scheme, and plot these types of acquisitions, and when in the big city this summer, aka Nanjing, my husband and I picked up this one-cup sized wonder at Ikea (we have a much superior Bialetti back home in storage at New Jersey, and featured in this lovely post at daily nibbles).
-It barely fits on our over-sized double burner range, but it does, and so, my morning in China this Saturday started with what else, but a Caffee Americano!
+So, when you live in China, you dream, and scheme, and plot these types of acquisitions, and when in the big city this summer, aka Nanjing, my husband and I picked up this one-cup sized wonder at Ikea (we have a much superior Bialetti back home in storage in New Jersey, and featured in this lovely post at daily nibbles).
+This one barely fits on our over-sized double burner range, but it does, and so, my morning in China this Saturday started with nothing other than a Caffee Americano!

 Carrot Cake Pancakes

 Coffee out of the way, it was onto pancakes, and specifically of the carrot cake variety, which I was inspired to make from a Chocolate-covered Katie post, but ultimately pulled together with help from this recipe.
-I had to make a couple adjustments (substitute whole milk for buttermilk, and omit the ground ginger, because I didn’t have it), but the most labor-intensive part was toasting and grinding my own spices, including cloves and cinnamon, because I could only find them in the whole form here in China.
+I had to make a couple adjustments (substitute whole milk for buttermilk, and omit the ground ginger, because I didn’t have it), but the most labor-intensive part was toasting and grinding my own spices, including cloves and cinnamon, because I could only find them whole at the market in China.
 The cinnamon-grinding kind of tore up my hands, because I didn’t have any suitable equipment for the task, either, but it all paid off in the end.

 Crockpot Pumpkin Spice Cake